Frontiers to the learning of nonparametric hidden Markov models: Upper bounds

 for a constant $C$ depending on $\gamma^*$, $L$, $R$, $\Gamma$, $B$, $\tau$, $\check{T}$. \end{corollary}

-In the regime of Corollary \ref{cor:rough-ub}, \textit{ie}. when $\delta,\epsilon,\zeta$ are small but not too small, if we know that one emission distribution is smoother than the other, and if we are able to get rid of label switching, for example by knowing that the smoothest emission distribution has heavier tails or corresponds to a smaller $\pi_1$ (e.g.\ as in Assumptions 1 or 2 in Proposition 7 of \cite{MR4576679}), then Corollary~\ref{cor:rough-ub} says that we get matching upper and lower bounds.
+In the regime of Corollary \ref{cor:rough-ub}, \textit{ie}. when $\delta,\epsilon,\zeta$ are small but not too small, the estimator $\check{f}_0$ achieves the lower bound established in Theorem~\ref{thm:2}.
 In settings where $\delta,\epsilon,\zeta$ are allowed to be smaller than a polynomial in $n$, a transition in the rate still occurs according to how $s_0$ and $s_1$ compare, but then it may be required to have $s_1$ much larger than $s_0$ (depending on $\delta,\epsilon,\zeta$) to get matching upper and lower bounds.

-We believe testing whether $f_0$ or $f_1$ is smoother is not possible in general (by comparison to other settings), hence full adaptation is not possible.
-See also Section \ref{sec:discuss}.